PrintSpool/PrintSpool/packages/tegh-autodrop3d/README.md

-## Tegh AutoDrop3D Client
+## Teg AutoDrop3D Client

-Pulls jobs from your AutoDrop3D queue and runs them on your Tegh 3D printer.
+Pulls jobs from your AutoDrop3D queue and runs them on your Teg 3D printer.

 ## Installation